JBakamovic/cxxd/README.md

 Optional: `clang-format`, `clang-tidy`

 In `Fedora`-based distributions, one may install the dependencies by running:
-* `sudo dnf install python2 clang-devel clang-libs clang-tools-extra`
+* `sudo dnf install python2 clang-devel clang-libs clang-tools-extra && pip install --user clang`

 In `Debian`-based distributions, one may install the dependencies by running:
-* `sudo apt-get install python2.7 libclang-dev clang-tidy clang-format`
+* `sudo apt-get install python2.7 libclang-dev clang-tidy clang-format && pip install --user clang`

 # API